clarkedarkmatter/fabulous-sage/partners.md

 ---
-layout: project
+layout: client
-title: All Partners
+title: All Clients
 ---